 - upon a finding of responsibility, assess the relevant sanction(s);

 - in cases involving a crime of violence, notify the alleged victim of the decision.
-The alleged victim, upon receipt of information regarding the decision, shall be bound to keep in confidence such information.
+The alleged victim, upon receipt of information regarding the decision, shall be bound to keep in confidence such information; and

 - The following rights and procedures are provided to the respondent and/or complainant as specified:

-- The respondent shall be advised in writing of the alleged violations of which he/she is being charged.
+- The respondent shall be advised in writing of the alleged violations of which they are being charged.

-- All parties will make available in the Dean of Students office a list of witnesses, a summary of expected witness testimony, and copies of documents to be presented at the hearing at least three (3) days prior to the hearing.
+- All parties will make available to the Dean of Students a list of witnesses, a summary of expected witness testimony, and copies of documents to be presented at the hearing at least three (3) days prior to the hearing.

-- Each party shall have the right to appear, present documentary evidence, present and question witnesses and be assisted by one advisor of his/her choice.
-The advisor may be an attorney.
+- Each party shall have the right to appear, present documentary evidence, present and question witnesses and be assisted by one advisor of their choice.
 An advisor may not serve as a witness.
-An advisor may confer with and advise their respective party, but shall not be permitted to question witnesses, introduce evidence, make objections, or present arguments to the Discipline Committee or Hearing Officer.
-If the respondent's advisor is an attorney, the dean's advisor may be an attorney from the university and/or an attorney from the Office of the General Counsel of the System.
-If the student chooses an advisor who is an attorney, the student must give written notice of the name and address of the attorney to the dean at least three (3) days before the time set for commencement of the hearing.
+An advisor may confer with and advise their respective party, but shall not be permitted to question witnesses, introduce evidence, make objections, or present arguments to the Hearing Panel or Hearing Officer.
+If the respondent's advisor is an attorney, the Dean's advisor may be an attorney from the Office of the General Counsel of the UT System.
+If the student chooses an advisor who is an attorney, the student must give notice of the name and address of the attorney to the Dean at least three (3) days before the time set for commencement of the hearing.

-- The respondent may challenge the impartiality of a member of the Discipline Committee or Hearing Officer.
-The challenge must be in writing, stating the reasons for the challenge, and be submitted to the Dean of Students at least three (3) days prior to the hearing.
-The member challenged shall determine whether he/she can serve with fairness and objectivity.
+- The respondent may challenge the impartiality of a member of the Hearing Panel or Hearing Officer.
+The challenge must state the reasons for the challenge, and be received through email by the Dean of Students at least three (3) days prior to the hearing.
+The member challenged shall determine whether they can serve with fairness and objectivity.

 - Formal rules of evidence do not apply.
-No evidence other than that admitted at the hearing shall be considered by the Discipline Committee or Hearing Officer.
+No evidence other than that admitted at the hearing shall be considered by the Hearing Panel or Hearing Officer.

-- The chair of the Discipline Committee or Hearing Officer shall rule on all procedural matters and on objections regarding exhibits and testimony of witnesses.
+- The chair of the Hearing Panel or Hearing Officer shall rule on all procedural matters and on objections regarding exhibits and testimony of witnesses.

-- The chair of the Discipline Committee or Hearing Officer has the discretion to exclude evidence which in its judgment is immaterial, irrelevant, or unduly repetitious;
+- The chair of the Hearing Panel or Hearing Officer has the discretion to exclude evidence which in their judgment is immaterial, irrelevant, or unduly repetitious;

-- Statements of witnesses should generally be based upon the personal knowledge or observation of the witness.
-Written statements will be accepted at the discretion of the Hearing Officer/Discipline Committee or Hearing Officer;
+- Statements of witnesses should generally be based upon the personal knowledge or observation of the incident.
+Written statements will be accepted at the discretion of the Hearing Panel or Hearing Officer;

-- Evidence that is merely cumulative of evidence already in the record may be excluded by the Discipline Committee or Hearing Officerupon objection or upon a determination by the Discipline Committee or Hearing Officer that it is merely repetitious.
-The Discipline Committee or Hearing Officer has the discretion to determine when further evidence on an issue becomes repetitive.
+- Evidence that is duplicative of previously submitted evidence may be excluded by the Hearing Panel Chair or Hearing Officer upon objection or upon a determination by the Hearing Panel Chair or Hearing Officer that it is merely repetitious.
+The Hearing Panel Chair or Hearing Officer has the discretion to determine when further evidence on an issue becomes repetitive.